 Receiving Help When Paying For Health Insurance

-A subsidy is an “Advanced Premium Tax Credit” that is available on the Individual Exchange but NOT the SHOP Exchange for small businesses.
-A Subsidy means that you get a reduced premium payment to pay for your health insurance.
-The factors that affect the premium you pay (the subsidy you receive), would be your household income and the number of family members on your tax return.
+In Nevada, a subsidy is an “Advanced Premium Tax Credit” that is available at Nevada Health Link.
+A Subsidy means that you get a reduced premium payment for your health insurance.
+The factors that affect the premium you pay (after you’ve had your subsidy calculated and applied), would be your household income, and the number of family members on your tax return.

 Call For FREE Help (702) 898-0554

 Individuals and families will state their income based on their “MAGI” (Modified Adjusted Gross Income).
-That information will then be verified through the IRS against your previous tax returns.
+That information will then be verified through several Government entities including the IRS.
 If the stated income on the application is more than 10% lower than what the IRS shows, the State will require the individual to prove their income within 90 days, but you’ll still get enrolled.
 Your financial information is run through a Data Services Hub (a tool the government is using to verify applicant information and income for the “Advanced Premium Tax Credits”) to see if you qualify for a subsidy.